-Where have the TLC's, SWV's, and Destiny's Child's of the world gone?
+Where have the TLC’s, SWV’s, and Destiny’s Child’s of the world gone?
 It seems like girl groups are as extinct as the running man dance craze.
-Inspired by the new TLC biopic, we're taking a trip down memory lane and reminiscing on the girl groups who made us dance, cry, and even find ourselves—all while while singing along to their soulful hits.
+We’re taking a trip down memory lane and reminiscing on the girl groups who made us dance, cry, and even find ourselves—all while while singing along to their soulful hits.
 Today we salute our favorite girls.
-You may want to grab your iPod too!

 TLC fused hip-hop, R&B, and pop to build unprecedented success in the ’90s.
 T-Boz, Left Eye, and Chili are recognized as the best-selling female group of all time.